bytecodealliance/bytecodealliance.org/_posts/2023-02-21-wasi-threads.md

   wasi-libc)
 - `-pthread` adds `pthreads` support, as expected
-- `-Wl,--import-memory,--export-memory,--max-memory=67108864` tells the linker to import the memory (this is required by the wasi-threads specification), then export it (this is a current Wasmtime requirement), and make the memory large enough (without enough memory for their stack and TLS, threads cannot spawn)
+- `-Wl,--import-memory,--export-memory,--max-memory=67108864` tells the linker to import the memory (this is required by the wasi-threads specification), then export it (this is required by other WASI specifications), and make the memory large enough (without enough memory for their stack and TLS, threads cannot spawn)

 Once we have the compiled `threads.wasm` file, we can run it in a recent version of Wasmtime (you will need Rust installed!):